juji-io/site/blog/how-can-juji-help-you-build-a-chatbot-using-gpt-4-rapidly-with-nocode.md

 ![Use GPT-4 to generate question variations on the Juji Platform (part 1)](/assets/uploads/how-easy-image25.png "Use GPT-4 to generate question variations on the Juji Platform (part 1)")

 ![Use GPT-4 to generate question variations on the Juji Platform (part 2)](/assets/uploads/how-easy-image4.png "Use GPT-4 to generate question variations on the Juji Platform (part 2)")

+Yet another way to leverage GPT-4 is to simply provide a web page URL or upload other materials to [generate Q&As using AI](https://youtu.be/ycrK4b4EOOo).
+Once the Q&A pairs are generated, you can validate the generated Q&As and customize them as you see fit.
+This way, you have made sure that your chatbot will respond to users with the correct information without suffering the hallucinations exhibited by GPT-4 like LLMs.

+Since Juji will also host the Q&As for you, you don't need to worry about where to store the data and how to secure and maintain the data either, which again saves you great time and effort.

+## Q&A Monitor, Report and Update